suadev/vscode-region-manager/README.md

 ## Features

+Supported languages/frameworks;

+* csharp, visualbasic
+* javascript, typescript
+* react and angular applications which is created by using typescript or script (supporting ts, .tsx, .jsx files)

+## Features

 * Select some piece of code and use (ctrl+r, ctrl+e), type your region name and press enter.

 * Or select some piece of code, press F1 and type "Move into #region".